 Check out these stunning hairstyles that can help disguise a receding hairline in females — and get inspired to try a new look today!

 The best way to completely hide a receding hairline is with bangs.
-Bangs for receding hairlines come in all shapes and sizes, but hairstylist Susan Roberts-Cooper — resident trichologist for évolis Professional and co-founder of Colour Collective — recommends a long, choppy look versus a thick, blunt cut.
+Bangs come in all shapes and sizes, but hairstylist Susan Roberts-Cooper — resident trichologist for évolis Professional and co-founder of Colour Collective — recommends a long, choppy look versus a thick, blunt cut.
 “This will give you a younger, more fun, sophisticated style, and will completely hide your hairline,” she says.
 Uneven front bangs cover up the forehead, and because they are light and easy to handle, you can create volume at the front that hides a receding hairline.

 If you have very straight hair and don’t want bangs, another good style for hiding a receding hairline is an asymmetrical bob with a deep side part.